-B In 2019, Disney opened Star Wars: Galaxy's Edge, a new land at Disney's Hollywood Studios in Florida and at Disneyland in California where the appearance, workers, food, and products are designed to make visitors feel like they're exploring the alien planet of Batuu.
+C In 2019, Disney opened Star Wars: Galaxy's Edge, the latest land in Disney's Hollywood Studios in Florida and at Disneyland in California where all aspects of the new attraction-its appearance, workers, food, and products-are exhaustively designed to induce the perception among visitors that they're genuinely exploring the alien planet of Batuu.

-D Since rides are a primary source of entertainment and attraction for younger visitors, kids will have the most fun visiting Star Wars: Galaxy's Edge.
+C Since rides are a primary source of entertainment and attraction for younger visitors, kids will have the most fun visiting Star Wars: Galaxy's Edge.

-D emphasize that Galaxy's Edge was designed to ensure enjoyment for all visitors experiencing life on the planet of Batuu, regardless of their familiarity with Star Wars
+C emphasize that Galaxy's Edge was designed to ensure enjoyment for all visitors experiencing life on the planet of Batuu, regardless of their familiarity with Star Wars

-Which is the closest synonym for the word stark?
+Which is the closest synonym for the word meticulous?